-Rule 6.06 Misdemeanor Trial Dates in Misdemeanor Cases
+Rule 6.06 MisdemeanorTrial Dates in Misdemeanor Cases

-A defendant shall-must be tried as soon as possible promptly after entry of entering a not guilty plea.
-If a defendant or the prosecutor demands a speedy trial On demand made in writing or or the defendant, the trial shall-must beginbe commenced-within sixty (60) days, from the date of the demand unless good cause is shown upon the prosecuting attorney's or the defendant's motion or upon the court's initiative why the defendant should not be brought to trial within that period.
+A defendant shall_must be tried as soon as possiblepromptly after entry of entering a not guilty plea.
+If a defendant or the prosecutor demands a speedy trialOn demand made in writing or orally on the record by the prosecuting attorney or the defendant, the trial shall_must beginbe commenced within sixty (60) days. from the date of the demand unless good cause is shown upon the prosecuting attorney's or the defendant's motion or upon the court's initiative why the defendant should not be brought to trial within that period.

 The 60-day time-period shall not begins to run on the dayearlier than the date of the not guilty plea, and may be extended for good cause shown on motion of the prosecutor or the defendant, or on the court's initiative.
-If an in-custody defendant's Where the defendant is in custody, trial does not begin shall be commenced withinin ten (10) days of demand and if not so commenced, the defendant shall must be released subject to such nonmonetary release conditions as setmay be required by the court under Rule 6.02, subd.
+If an in-custody defendant's Where the defendant is in custody, trial does not begin shall be commenced withinin ten (10) days of demand and if not so commenced, the defendant shall-must be released subject to such nonmonetary release conditions as setmay be required by the court under Rule 6.02, subd.
 1.